 Scalability

 Scaling up or down as needed is built into the AVD model.
 Adding extra virtual machines using an existing desktop image is easily done.
-The virtual machines sit in a host pool – a collection of VMs – ready to use.
+The virtual machines sit in a host pool, a collection of VMs, ready to use.

 No additional hardware investments are required to enjoy effortless scaling opportunities.
+Whether you need to deliver Windows 11 to five employees or five hundred, the process remains the same.

 Zero long-term commitments are required when adding new VMs or deploying a new virtual desktop.
 Created as required, additional costs only apply for usage.
 This prevents customers from getting locked into pricey long-term commitments, which stalls implementation.